A Celiac’s Gluten Free Guide to France

 • Restaurant le Balagan is a small restaurant with organic, gluten free, and vegan options to enjoy, including gluten free falafel (safe fryer) and soups, salads, and desserts.

-AIX-EN-PROVENCE AND SURROUNDS
+WHERE TO EAT IN AIX-EN-PROVENCE AND SURROUNDS

 • In Cadenet you’ll find Auberge la Fenière, a wonderful restaurant and auberge with a Michelin star since 1995—the first Michelin star for a fully gluten free dining spot.
 Initially run by Reine Sammut, one of France’s top chefs, the Mediterranean cuisine was not a gluten free spot.
 But now that Reine’s daughter Nadia has gotten involved in the restaurant, it is entirely gluten free as Nadia is celiac.
 (There are also a lot of lactose free options!)
 The mother-daughter team were curious if they would keep their Michelin star, but the guide awarded it to the gluten free menu as well, making it “the only completely gluten-free restaurant in the world so honoured.”
 Reservations required in advance!